- Are hip dips bad?

 - More options when it comes to clothing and swimwear

 At The Kaplan Center for Plastic & Reconstructive Surgery, we personalize hip dips surgery based on your body fat and cosmetic goals.
 Dr. Kaplan may recommend liposuction, where we break up and remove excess fat using a special tool called a cannula.
 The process is performed while minimizing damage to the surrounding tissue.
 During a fat transfer, fat is added to the area according to your needs.

 Both procedures for hip dips treatment involve minimal discomfort, especially when compared with other cosmetic surgeries.
 Dr. Kaplan can provide pain medication to keep you comfortable, as well as easy-to-follow guidelines.
 You can expect some bruising and swelling, which will go down in the following days and weeks.
 These symptoms are normal, and they don’t mean you’re not healing properly.

-Once the swelling goes down, you can enjoy your newly shaped, slender hips.
+Once the swelling goes down, you can enjoy the results of hip dips surgery – newly shaped, slender hips.
 The removed fat should not return as long as you continue to maintain a consistent weight.